ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Methodology

 \subsubsection{Pre-training process for malware detector}

 To obtain more accurate ML-based detectors, the pre-training process is usually performed with training samples to build a discriminant model.
 According to the discriminant model, the analyst can make a detection with the visualised malware images.
-As it shows in Figure~\ref{fig:fig2b}, we can see that different detectors in \textit{Normal detector Process} have been pre-trained with the transformed malware dataset.
-This paper uses CNN, (\textit{e.g.} GoogLeNet), and SVM and RF algorithms to build corresponding malware detectors.
+As is shown in Figure~\ref{fig:fig2b}, different detectors in normal detection process have been pre-trained with the transformed malware dataset.
+This paper uses CNN, SVM and RF algorithms to build the corresponding malware detectors.

-\subsubsection{Training process for Adversarial Pre-training}
+\subsubsection{Training process for adversarial pre-training}

-Besides, the proposed ATMPA method also uses GoogLeNet to craft malware AEs in the pre-training process.
+The proposed ATMPA uses GoogLeNet to generate malware AEs in the pre-training process.
 We use the binary indicator vector $X$ to represent malware samples without any particular structural properties or interdependencies.
-In the AE-training network, we apply a feed-forward neural network and the rectifier is used as the activation function for each hidden neuron.
-Standard gradient descent and dropout are also used for training.
-For normalization of the output probabilities, we also employ a softmax layer, where the output is computed as:
+The feed-forward neural network is used in AE-training network.
+The rectifier is used as the activation function for each hidden neuron.
+Stochastic gradient descent and dropout are used for training.
+For normalization of the output probabilities, a softmax layer is employed as,

-where, $F(\cdot)$ is an activation function, $x_i$ denotes to the $i-th$ input to a neuron, $w$ is the weight vector in gradient descent and $b$ represents the corresponding typical values.
+where $F(\cdot)$ is an activation function, $x_i$ denotes to the $i_{th}$ input to a neuron and $w$ is the weight vector in gradient descent.

-Therefore, during the processing of AE generation in our ATMPA method, there is no need for attackers to construct a new AE-training model.
-AEs can be achieved by using a similar CNN structure for maleware detector training, therefore the crafted AEs are difficult to detect and we can easily attack ML-based malware detectors.
+There is no need for attackers to construct a new AE-training model in our proposed ATMPA method.
+AEs can be generated by using a similar CNN structure for malware detector training, therefore the generated AEs are difficult to detect and can be used to attack ML-based malware detectors.